aws-samples/amazon-sagemaker-cdk-examples/README.md

 4. Notebook instanes for teams; multiple notebook instances with a common EFS volume, all in the same VPC
 5. Set up retraining of model on cron schedule
 6. Real time inference using Kinesis topics as inputs
+7. Deploy model tagged as "production" based on config file

 ## Work in progress